ObolNetwork/charon/docs/README.md

 # Charon docs

-This page acts as an index for the charon markdown documentation.
+This page acts as an index for the charon (pronounced 'kharon') markdown documentation.

 - [Configuration](configuration.md): Configuring a charon node
 - [Architecture](architecture.md): Overview of charon cluster and node architecture